 Picture books are difficult to write.
 Not only do you have a story to tell or a concept to portray, but your audience has the attention span of a two-year old, because they are – actually – two years old.
 And to convey that message or story in a logical, bouncy rhyme scheme no less?
 It’s not easy.
 It comes naturally to some but not to others, who have to work at it a lot.
 It’s a skill, just like anything else involved in writing.
 I know writers who work HARD to get their PB manuscript perfect, who have spent months figuring out rhyme schemes or sounds or illustrations.
 They deserve credit and recognition.

-I asked my agent, Marisa Corvisiero, to share her thoughts, and she had this to add: “Good picture books help kids learn and are the stepping stone to fostering a lifelong love for reading and learning.
+I asked my (now former) agent, Marisa Corvisiero, to share her thoughts, and she had this to add: “Good picture books help kids learn and are the stepping stone to fostering a lifelong love for reading and learning.
 The stimulation obtained from a picture book is almost unsurpassed.
 It is a needed experience and we need good picture books.
 And the truth is that picture books are hard.
 Because many don’t have the ability to accomplish the needed message or goal so simply.
 The simplicity of it is the difficult part.
 In other words, they are deceivingly simple in that they seem simple but are difficult to pull off.”

 So, anyways, I guess what I’m trying to say is this: